 Turkish President Recep Tayyip Erdoğan orders takedown of “humiliating” news reports comparing him to Hitler

-The Turkish tyrant has ordered Google to delist over 40 URLs, including a critical report by The Washington Times, plus an AOL image search for “Adolf Erdoğan,” because they allegedly link to “hurtful, humiliating” images and memes.
+The Turkish tyrant has ordered Google and other search companies to delist over 40 URLs, including a critical report by The Washington Times, plus an AOL image search for “Adolf Erdoğan,” because they allegedly link to “hurtful, humiliating” images and memes.

 The Washington Times, January 5, 2016 (source)